Plunge Pools: A Growing Design Trend for Boston-Area Backyards

 Plunge pools can contribute meaningfully to perceived property value, especially when incorporated into a cohesive landscape design.
 The strongest return usually comes when the pool is paired with high-quality stonework, planting, lighting, privacy screening, and outdoor living features that make the entire backyard feel complete.

 For Boston-area homeowners, the value is not only resale-driven.
-A well-designed plunge pool can improve daily use, extend outdoor enjoyment, and make a compact landscape feel more refined and functional.
+A well-designed plunge pool can improve daily use, extend outdoor enjoyment, create a stronger connection between the home and landscape, and make a compact property feel more refined and functional.

 Related Video: Inside the Coolest Plunge Pool in Wellesley, MA